Search

 Once the URL is added, click Connect and then Continue.

 The Tag Assistant tab, you can interact with the debug interface and in the Summary Bar, you can view which tags are firing and the order they are firing in.
-You can also view Variables, Data Layer values, Consent and Errors of the tags in the top navigation bar by clicking on an event.
+If you've enabled Send Answers in Formsort's integration menu, you would be able to view the values of answer variables in the dataLayer.push()

 The Summary item can give you an aggregated look at which of your tags are firing, among other things.